I

 with these steps for as long as possible.
 As seen above, I have actually

-shape left.
+is only one shape left.

 Notice